 Bonus, these low-carb waffles with almond flour are also gluten-free and diabetes-friendly!

-These are the best fluffy keto pancake waffle recipe I have ever made.
+These are the best fluffy keto waffle recipe I have ever made.
 I call them pancake waffles because it is inspired by my keto cream cheese blueberry pancake recipe.

 This recipe comes to be the most fluffy, soft, and sweet keto mini waffle recipe.
 So let me share my tips to recreate this easy recipe for keto cream cheese waffles in your kitchen.

 There are many ways to make keto waffles.

 But if you are craving a classic sweet Belgian waffle that is fluffy on the inside and slightly crispy on the border, I recommend this keto cream cheese waffle recipe instead.

 I personally prefer cream cheese waffles over keto chaffle recipes.
 They are ultra-fluffy, soft, and taste like regular Belgian waffles you can eat in Europe, but sugar-free!

-This almond flour waffle batter must be prepared in a high-speed blender to cream a smooth low carb pancake waffle batter with no gritty flavor.
+This almond flour waffle batter must be prepared in a high-speed blender to cream a smooth low-carb pancake waffle batter with no gritty flavor.

 If some almond flour doesn’t blend and sticks to the sides of the blender jug, stop the blender.
 Then, using a silicone spatula, scrape down the almond flour into the center of the jug.

 Close the lid and blend again until all the ingredients are perfectly blended.
-You want to form a smooth, slightly thick golden yellow batter that resembles pancake batter.
+You want to form a smooth, slightly thick golden yellow batter that resembles a pancake batter.

 To make the best almond flour keto waffles that are fluffy, light, and slightly crispy on the edges, give your batter a 10-minute rest at room temperature.

-It is perfect for making single-serve waffles, control carbs, and quickly bake a delicious waffle for breakfast.
+It is perfect for making single-serve waffles, controlling carbs, and quickly baking a delicious waffle for a low-carb breakfast.

 This is a keto recipe for mini waffle makers.
 It means that you can bake this keto waffle batter in a single-serve mini waffle iron.

 However, keep in mind when using a mini waffle iron that your keto waffles will: